aplteam/Tatin/docs/InstallingAndUpdatingTheTatinClient.md

 #### Tell Dyalog where to look for user commands

 Though Tatin's user command script etc. is now in place, Dyalog does not know about it yet.
 To achieve that we have to add the folder to SALT's search path.
-This step needs to be carried out only once for any installed version 18.0 or 18.2
+This step needs to be carried out only once for version 18.2

 Execute one of the following commands:

 !> ### Windows
 => ```
-=>  ⍝ 18.0
-=> ]SALT.Settings cmddir ",C:\Users\<⎕AN>\Documents\Dyalog APL-64 18.0 Unicode Files\SessionExtensions\CiderTatin" -p
-=>  ⍝ 18.2
 => ]SALT.Settings cmddir ",C:\Users\<⎕AN>\Documents\Dyalog APL-64 18.2 Unicode Files\SessionExtensions\CiderTatin" -p

 !> ### Linux
 => ```
-=>  ⍝ 18.0
-=> ]SALT.Settings cmddir ",/home/<⎕AN>/dyalog.180U64.files/SessionExtensions/CiderTatin -p
-=>   ⍝ 18.2
 => ]SALT.Settings cmddir ",/home/<⎕AN>/dyalog.182U64.files/SessionExtensions/CiderTatin -p

 !> ###  Mac OS
 => ```
-=>   ⍝ 18.0
-=> ]SALT.Settings cmddir ",/Users/<⎕AN>/dyalog.180U64.files/SessionExtensions/CiderTatin" -p
-=>   ⍝ 18.2
 => ]SALT.Settings cmddir ",/Users/<⎕AN>/dyalog.182U64.files/SessionExtensions/CiderTatin" -p
 => ```